Cheap Flights to Cancun, Mexico 2026

 • Skip expensive Xcaret/Xel-Há parks — swim in cenotes for $5–15 admission (Cenote Azul, Cenote Cristalino near Puerto Morelos)

-• Fly Spirit or Frontier with personal item only — round-trips under $150 are common from Texas/Florida hubs
+• Fly Frontier with personal item only — round-trips under $150 are common from Texas/Florida hubs

 Airport & Arrival Guide: CUN